-The world that is promised to us is a wide and clear space beyond the dark tunnel which is our present world.
+The world that is promised to us is a wide and clear space beyond the dark tunnels that is our present world.
 There is no probability of corruption and vice ruling the whole world.
-The aid of the unseen for a person is on a personal scale; for communities on a social scale and, the world, on a universal scale.
-A single world government will establish wholesale justice, security, welfare, progress and goodness.

-I pray to God to grant us faith to wait for the Iman who is our savior, and faith in the rightfulness of the Prophet's household and make us familiar with the truths of the holy religion of Islam.
+The aid of the unseen for a person is on a personal scale; for communities on a Social scale and, the world, on a universal scale.
+A single world government will establish wholesale justice, security, welfare, progress and goodness, faith to wait for the Imam I pray to God to grant us who is our saviour, and faith in the right-fulness of the Prophet's household and make us familiar with the truths of the holy religion of Islam.